 Contains eggs.
 Check bread ingredients if serving.
 This dish is free from dairy and nuts.

-Save It Try shakshuka for a simple, rewarding meal any time of day.
+Try shakshuka for a simple, rewarding meal any time of day.
 You will love its bold taste and versatility.

 Recipe FAQs